Backyard Birding Guide to the San Fernando Valley

 Grab a pair of binoculars -- any old pair -- and head out to the back yard or a nearby park.
 These birds are common in the San Fernando Valley.
 If you're not yet a birder and want to see why so many people enjoy this pastime, start looking closer at the "easy" birds that are all around.
 Once you start to notice how different they are from one another and how many special marks, stripes, colors and quirks they display, you'll begin to appreciate that birds are an easy and fun way to connect with wildlife that doesn't involve paying for an African safari.

-(Four-letter codes are "Alpha" codes used by birders and ornithologists for brevity's sake)
+(Four-letter codes are "Alpha" codes used by birders and ornithologists for brevity's sake).
+Note that during non-breeding season, many of the most visible characteristics that differentiate birds of similar size/shape can be muted or absent.

 House Sparrow (HOSP)